nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Tuesday 25-Apr-2023

+Much of the weekend was spent at volunteer events.
+On Monday the 24th I configured Netlify to deploy a test build branch based on my updates over the last several weeks, incorporating Auth0 and API calls.
+It works, however there is a problem and I suspect it is a timing issue when an API call is made but the page renders without a valid response.

+CodeWars has been acquired and has had a bit of a redesign, including a restart of their email campaigns that I hadn't seen for several months.
+The latest email had an interesting code question: How to verify a Sudoku puzzle has been solved.
+I started fiddling with possible solutions in between other tasks.

 ## Friday 21-Apr-2023

 My day was a little blown up with final prepping for several upcoming volunteer activities.
 However, I completed some interview preparatory tasks, got back into Microsoft Learn training paths, and also supported Code Fellows students by attending and interacting in their mid-term and final presentations.